rayyansys/pyworker/README.md

 # rubydj-pyworker

-A pure Python2.7+ worker for Ruby-based DelayedJobs.
+A pure Python 3.x worker for Ruby-based DelayedJobs.
+Note that Python 2.7 is not supported.

 ## Why rubydj-pyworker?